lance-lmwang/libtiff/doc/functions/TIFFClose.rst

 are reclaimed.

 :c:func:`TIFFCleanup` is an auxiliary function to free the TIFF structure.
-Given structure will be completely freed, so you should save opened file handle and pointer to the close procedure in external variables before calling :c:func:`TIFFCleanup`, if you will need these ones to close the file.
+The given structure will be completely freed, so you should save opened file handle and pointer to the close procedure in external variables before calling :c:func:`TIFFCleanup`, if you will need these ones to close the file.

 Diagnostics
 -----------